monicazng/innerfoundation/README.md

 # Inner Foundation

 Welcome to the official repository for Inner Foundation's website.
 Inner Foundation provides 1-on-1 coaching for founders and engineers in crypto.
-We help them develop stronger foundations to navigate the inherit challenges of building and scaling projects.
-Our approach blends our experience in crypto, proven coaching techniques, practical psychology, and systems thinking.
+We help them develop emotional, personal, and operational excellence to navigate the inherent challenges of building and scaling projects.
+Our approach blends deep crypto experience, proven coaching techniques, practical psychology, and systems thinking.

 ## Overview